KaiChen1008/crypto_final_2021/README.md

 ## How to Use

-First of all, paste the code to [remix IDE](https://remix.ethereum.org/) and run the
+First of all, paste the code to [remix IDE](https://remix.ethereum.org/) and compile it.

 ### Flow